 "I'm creating room for doing more of what I love, like learning to make sauerkraut."

 The New Year is here again, and for many people, that means resolutions are, too.
-Whether you're trying to eat healthier, reduce waste, cook more, or get organized, we're right on board with you.
+Whether you're trying to reduce waste, cook more, or get organized, we're right on board with you.
 Here are the products helping our editors keep their 2021 resolutions.

 Order Less Takeout: Instant Vortex Plus Air Fryer Oven